Pinafore/cl1-hw/logreg/readme.md

 1. Submit your _logreg.py_ file (include your name at the top of the source)
 1. Submit your _analysis.pdf_ file
-    - no more than one page
+    - no more than one page (NB: This is also for the extra credit.
+To minimize effort for the grader, you'll need to put everything on a page.
+Take this into account when selecting if/which extra credit to do...think of the page requirement like a regularizer).
     - pictures are better than text
     - include your name at the top of the PDF